Oh240/katacoda-scenarios/Kubernetes-101/step1-answers.md

-Q1-Q3: Use kubectl get all -n default to check what is deployed in the default namespace ` kubectl get all -n default`{{execute}}
+Q1 Hint: The answer is in both the description and image above.